 Research shows that expression of empathy improves outcomes in helping relationships – it also helps more everyday conversations by letting the person we’re listening to know that we’ve taken in and understood what they’ve said.
 We’ll look at the skill and art of reflective listening, and also ways of improving the accuracy of empathy.

 Can you remember conversations that have left you feeling closer?
-We look at how to help relationships deepen through improving our ability to listen to the feelings and the meanings that might not be clear on the surface.
+Or times you felt someone really understood you when they’ve engaged at a level deeper than just the words you’ve said?
+We look at how to help relationships deepen through improving our ability to listen to both feelings and meanings that might not be clear on the surface.